MatthewDLudwig/NimiqWrapper/README.md

 }, 1000);
 ```
 ### Constructor and Connect Functions
-The constructor for the NimiqWrapper object takes 3 parameters with the last being optional.
+The constructor for the NimiqWrapper object takes 4 parameters with the last two being optional.
  * `mine` specifies whether the miner should begin once consensus is reached.
  * `handlerFunctions` is the `HandlerFunctions` object which specifies all of the necessary handler functions you'd like to define.
    * Any callbacks not specified in this object use default functions that simply log appropriate console output.
  * `full` specifies whether a full node should be initialized instead of a light node.
    * This parameter is optional and defaults to false if not included.
+ * `network` specifies which network to connect to.
+   * Possible values are 0, 1, 2, and 3: corresponding to the test, main, dev, and bounty networks.
+   * The default value of this parameter is 1 (main network).

 The connect function in the NimiqWrapper object takes 1 parameter being the the `InitInfo` object.

 ## Implementation Details